You are here:

 Lower Nehalem Community Trust (LNCT)

 In June 2019, LNCT acquired Botts Marsh in Tillamook County with funds that included approximately $124,000 from OWEB plus funding from the North American Wetland Conservation Act small grant program.
 The site has been the subject of land use controversy for more than 40 years.
-Designation of the 30 acre marsh site as the only intact salt marsh allowed for marina development during the land use planning for Tillamook Estuary was controversial at the time and was appealed to the State Supreme Court.
+Designation of the 30 acre marsh site as the only intact salt marsh allowed for marina development during land use planning for Tillamook Estuary.
+This decision was controversial at the time and was appealed to the State Supreme Court.

 Botts Marsh is a tidal marsh and channel site important for juvenile salmon rearing and identified as a feature on the Nehalem River Trail.
 The site is viewed in the Wheeler Vision Plan as an asset to the community.